heutelbeck/sapl-policy-engine/sapl-documentation/2_5_CombiningAlgorithms.md

 #### `unanimous`

-All applicable policies must agree on entitlement.
+All applicable policies must agree on effect.
 If every applicable policy votes `PERMIT`, the result is `PERMIT` with merged constraints.
 If every applicable policy votes `DENY`, the result is `DENY` with merged constraints.
 If policies disagree, the disagreement is treated according to the error handling setting: as abstain (falling through to the default) or as `INDETERMINATE`.

 Transformation uncertainty applies: if all policies vote `PERMIT` but more than one includes a transformation, the unanimous permit cannot be returned.

 **`unanimous strict`** is a stricter variant.
-Instead of requiring agreement on entitlement and merging constraints, it requires all applicable policies to return *equal* decisions: same entitlement, same obligations, same advice, same resource transformation.
+Instead of requiring agreement on effect and merging constraints, it requires all applicable policies to return *equal* decisions: same effect, same obligations, same advice, same resource transformation.
 No constraint merging occurs.
 If decisions differ in any way, it is treated as disagreement.

 #### `unique`